-Prolific author, important 20th century American historian and intellectual, Arthur Schlesinger is interviewed by Michael Israels.
+Prolific author, important 20th-century American historian and intellectual, Arthur Schlesinger is interviewed by Michael Israels.
 Schlesinger discusses the historic speech he wrote for President Kennedy given at Amherst College in 1963 shortly before Kennedy's assassination.
-Schlesinger also discusses his unique perpective on the Kennedys, as well as thoughts on the George W. Bush administration and the war in Iraq.
+Schlesinger also discusses his unique perspective on the Kennedys, as well as thoughts on the George W. Bush administration and the war in Iraq.

 George L. Shinn